 - Flight Destination Leave from the closest airport, do not exceed 2 flight legs for more comfort.

 - Layover Make sure you have time to relax in between flights: 2-3 hours at least.

 - Quality of Flight Comfort onboard, service/food, baggage allowance play a role.

 - Easiness of searching booking, checking in online.
 All this adds value to your overall flight.

 Reasons for flying Emirates to Australia

 I have used Emirates on several flights.
-Flying from Venice Airport is very convenient, it helps to reduce the layovers to 1 instead of 2.
-The highly competitive Emirates (aff) fares are also a trigger for booking with Emirates.
-They used to be the best-priced airline to Australia, but they have recently been outranked by Qatar Airways (aff), in terms of prices.
+Flying from Venice Airport to Australia is very convenient, it helps reduce the number of connecting flights with layovers to only 1 instead of two.
+The highly competitive Emirates fares are also a trigger for booking with Emirates.
+They used to be the best-priced airline to Australia, but Qatar Airways have recently been outranked in price.

 I know what it means getting off a plane after 13 hours flight and boarding again into the same plane after 45 minutes break.
 It sucks.
-When flying to Australia from SE Asia airports, it is vital to find a suitable flight connection that allows plenty of time for a good break.
+When flying to Australia from SE Asia airports, it is vital to find a suitable flight connection with a long layover that allows plenty of time for a good break.